-With 71 percent of the Earth covered in water, marine biologists are a vital link to the medicinal, environmental and technological applications of marine life on society.
-Humans not only depend on its marine habitats to sustain life, but they also put enormous pressure on its marine habitats.
+With 71% of the Earth covered in water, marine biologists are a vital link to the medicinal, environmental, and technological applications of marine life on society.
+Humans not only depend on its marine habitats to sustain life—we also put enormous pressure on our marine habitats.
 It is marine biologists who help preserve and restore collapsing ecosystems from human activities and natural phenomena.
 A master’s in marine biology from Florida tech gives graduates the educational foundation and hands-on research experience needed to enter a career in marine biology.

 Research opportunities is another reason graduate students choose Florida Tech over other marine biology graduate programs.
 Department professors involve students in faculty-led research as well as nurture student research projects to expand their understanding of marine biology and explore its many career opportunities.
 Florida Tech offers the rigorous curriculum and research programs students might expect to find at much larger universities in a smaller, more intimate environment.

-In terms of resources, other marine biology graduate programs can't match what Florida Tech offers.
-The university is equipped with state-of-the-art facilities in the F. W. Olin Physical Sciences Center (and Instrumentation Center) and the F.W.
+The university is equipped with state-of-the-art facilities in the F. W. Olin Physical Sciences Center and Instrumentation Center, and the F.W.
 Olin Life Sciences Building.
 These facilities offer cutting-edge laboratories and instrumentation as well as laboratories for photochemistry and computation chemistry.
-The Harris Center for Science and Engineering serves the research needs of an aquaculture and fish biology program, including a temperature-controlled greenhouse, small mammal and reptile facilities, recirculating systems and electron microscope suite.
-Other facilities include the Vero Beach Marine Laboratory, an off-campus facility on the Atlantic Ocean and the Center for High Resolution Microscopy and Imaging.
+The Harris Center for Science and Engineering serves the research needs of an aquaculture and fish biology program, including a temperature-controlled greenhouse, small mammal and reptile facilities, recirculating systems, and an electron microscope suite.
+Other facilities include the Vero Beach Marine Laboratory, an off-campus facility on the Atlantic Ocean, and the Center for High Resolution Microscopy and Imaging.

 While many graduate students live and work in the area, Florida Tech also attracts students from around the world.
-The university’s location on Florida’s Space Coast puts it in close proximity to rich marine environments such as the Atlantic Ocean and Indian River Lagoon – something other marine biology graduate programs simply can't offer.
-The lagoon is the most diverse estuary in North America and the miles of Florida coastline provides students with the unique benefit of internships and potential employment with many local, state and national agencies, marine environmental consulting firms, public aquaria, mariculture companies and private marine research organizations.
-The campus is also amidst the fifth largest high-tech workforce in the country.
+The university’s location on Florida’s Space Coast puts it in the midst of rich marine environments such as the Atlantic Ocean and Indian River Lagoon, the most diverse estuary in North America; the miles of Florida coastline provides students with the unique benefit of internships and potential employment with many local, state and national agencies, marine environmental consulting firms, public aquaria, mariculture companies, and private marine research organizations.
+The campus is also in the middle of one of the largest high-tech workforces in the country.

 The multidisciplinary marine biology program at Florida Tech prepares graduates for their career by presenting the latest body of knowledge in the industry and offering excellent research facilities for conducting state-of-the-art marine biology research.